-- Looked-after children(iii) and children who were previously looked after but ceased to be so because they were adopted or became subject to child arrangements order or special guardianship order. - 2 Previously Looked after children outside of England(iii) - Families who have exceptional medical^(iv) or social needs that make it essential that their child attends Ludlow Primary School rather than any other.
-These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - 4 Children of service personnel^(v) with a confirmed posting to their area, or crown servants returning from overseas to live in that area - 5 Children with a normal home address in the catchment area and with a sibling^(vi) on the roll of the academy at the time of application or whose parent has accepted an offer of a place at the academy and who is expected still to be in attendance at the time of entry to the academy. - 6 Children with a normal home address(viii)in the catchment area

-- 7 Children with a normal home address outside the catchment area and with a sibling on the roll of the academy at the time of application or whose parent has accepted an offer of a place at the academy and who is expected still to be in attendance at the time of entry to the academy. - 8 Other children.
+- 1 'Looked after children' or children who were previously 'looked after' but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order1 including those who appear to the admission authority, the Diocese of Hereford Multi-Academy Trust, to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously Looked after children outside of England(iii) - 2 Families who have exceptional medical^(iv) or social needs that make it essential that their child attends Ludlow Primary School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family. - 3 Children of service personnel^(v) with a confirmed posting to their area, or crown servants returning from overseas to live in that area - 4 Children with a normal home address in the catchment area and with a sibling^(vi) on the roll of the academy at the time of application or whose parent has accepted an offer of a place at the academy and who is expected still to be in attendance at the time of entry to the academy. - 5 Children with a normal home address^(vii)in the catchment area - 6 Children with a normal home address outside the catchment area and with a sibling on the roll of the academy at the time of application or whose parent has accepted an offer of a place at the academy and who is expected still to be in attendance at the time of entry to the academy. - 7 Other children.

-Note: Proximity of the child's home, as measured by the straight-line distance between the home and the academy^(viii) with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria 1 to 6 should the need arise.
+Note: Proximity of the child's home, as measured by the straight line distance between the home and the academy^(viii) with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria 1 to 6 should the need arise.
 In the event that two distance measurements are identical, the academy will use random allocation to decide which child should be offered the place.
 The process will be conducted in the presence of a person independent of the academy.